FKA Twigs: 2022–present: Eusexua

-On 16 June 2022, Barnett released "Killer", the lead single to her upcoming third studio album.
+In June 2022 Barnett released "Killer".
 The song is about "the risks that you take for love" and how "the effects of heart break can define one's trajectory much more than the beauty of the love itself".
 Barnett debuted the song live during an NPR Tiny Desk Concert.
 The "Killer" music video, featuring Barnett performing choreography with Arón Piper on a beach in Portugal, was directed by Yoann Lemoine and released on 20 July 2022.